 If you nail tears at regular intervals, be sure to include food rich in vitamins or protein in your diet.

 You can eat more vegetables like broccoli, and spinach which is rich in vitamins.
 You can also take more whole grains, egg York, nuts, etc. to strengthen and keep your nails in shape.

 If you want to see improvement in your nail health?
 Then you should stop biting your nails now.

+Still, confused about what to do to stop?
 Here’s an in-depth article I wrote a few months back on Nail-biting.
 You really should check it out

 3. Keep nails moisturized

-Keeping your nails coated with moisturizer can indeed retain and keep the health of your nails intact.
+It’s been said a thousand times on this blog that keeping your nails coated with moisturizer can indeed retain and keep the health of your nails intact.

 4. Wear gloves

-So the next time you think of submerging your hands in water for too long, make sure your hands are well coated with rubber gloves.
+So the next time you think of submerging your hands in water for too long, make sure your hands are well-coated with rubber gloves.